alefore/edge/README.md

 client command again.

+#### 2.2.5. --mute

+Disables use of the audio device.

-3. Navigating a buffer
+## 3. Navigating a buffer

-3.1 Basic navigation
+### 3.1 Basic navigation

 The cursor will start at the beginning of the file.
 You can use "h", "j", "k", "l" or the arrow keys to move it around.

 The current structure alters the behavior of "h" and "l" thus:

-- Word: Goes to the next (previous) word.
+*   Word: Goes to the next (previous) word.
 If advancing, the cursor is left at the start of the next word; if going backwards, at the end.
-- Line: Goes to the next (previous) line.
+*   Line: Goes to the next (previous) line.
-- Mark: Goes to the next (previous) mark in the current buffer.
+*   Mark: Goes to the next (previous) mark in the current buffer.
 See section 7.2.23 for details about line marks.

-3.2 Search for a regular expression
+### 3.2 Search for a regular expression

 You can search for a string with "/": Edge will prompt you for a regular expression to search for and pressing Enter will take you to its first match